mikecuoco/cluster_dotfiles/README.md

-# Mike's dotfiles for linux clusters
+# Mike's dotfiles for CentOS clusters

 * I maintain this repo as *my* dotfiles, forked from the amazing Paul Irish
 * All bash awesomeness is from Paul